feenkcom/gt4smacc/README.md

-# GT 4 SmaCC
+# GT for SmaCC
-The development environment for SmaCC based on the [Glamorous Toolkit](https://gtoolkit.com).
+The development environment for [SmaCC](https://github.com/j-brant/SmaCC), the parser engine.
+It part of [Glamorous Toolkit](https://github.com/feenkcom/gtoolkit).

 ## How to load